SZUPYT/Peng-et-al.-2025/README.md

 # Peng-et-al.-2025
 This repository contains the source code performed in the paper.
-All illustrations, results, data pre-processing, data workflow are computed within the notebooks.
+All illustrations, results, data pre-processing, data workflow are computed within the codes.

 Shield: [![CC BY-NC 4.0][cc-by-nc-shield]][cc-by-nc]